Poisson Limit Theorems for Systems with Product Structure: PLT along varying subsequences

 \subsection{Approximation}

-In our work we often need to apply the quantitative ergodicity (EE), and mixing condition (MEM), for indicator functions, hence we have to approximate them by functions in $C^r$. \begin{definition} Let $M$ be a $C^r$ manifold with dimension $dim(M)=d$, $\lambda$ be a measure on $M$.
+In our work we often need to apply the mixing condition (MEM), and the quantitative ergodicity (EE), for indicator functions, hence we have to approximate them by functions in $C^r$ resp. $C^{r'}$. \begin{definition} Let $M$ be a $C^r$ manifold with dimension $dim(M)=d$, $\lambda$ be a measure on $M$.